 FRM should be pursued by risk professionals with a reasonable amount of industry exposure to acquire advanced risk management knowledge and skills imparted as a part of the certification program.
 Those willing to specialize in financial risk management can benefit a great deal from this credential.
 It helps a professional become a part of an elite global network of financial risk professionals.
 This can be of immense advantage for professionals planning to become associated with organizations of global repute.

 Why pursue ERP?

 ERP is meant for risk professionals focused on acquiring expert knowledge and capabilities in energy risk management instead of risk management as more of a generalized field.
 It must be understood here that risk management in any form is a very complex field, and one should only go along with such a career choice if they are sure about it.
 Energy risk management might be considered more of a developing field but quite an important one, keeping in mind the central role of energy as a commodity in the modern world.
 After earning this designation, professionals can look for work opportunities with global energy organizations.

 Other comparisons that you may find useful

-FRM is primarily meant for professionals with industry exposure in financial risk management and looking to specialize in the field with a comparatively wider scope to explore opportunities related to management of market and non-market financial risks in the global industry.
-On the other hand, ERP is aimed at helping specialize in energy risk management which is a unique field in and of itself considering the emerging significance of energy commodities, development of energy markets and the need for skilled professionals to manage inherent physical and financial risks in a highly complex energy industry.
-FRM is more suited for those who have already worked in this domain and would like to gain further expertise in the field, whereas ERP is meant for those with relevant experience in energy risk management which makes it a somewhat difficult designation to earn, but with its own unique advantages in the emerging global scenario.
+FRM is primarily meant for professionals with industry exposure in financial risk management and looking to specialize in the field with a comparatively wider scope to explore opportunities related to the management of market and non-market financial risks in the global industry.
+On the other hand, ERP is aimed at helping specialize in energy risk management, which is a unique field in and of itself considering the emerging significance of energy commodities, development of energy markets, and the need for skilled professionals to manage inherent physical and financial risks in the highly complex energy industry.
+FRM is more suited for those who have already worked in this domain and would like to gain further expertise in the field.
+In contrast, ERP is meant for those with relevant experience in energy risk management, making it a somewhat difficult designation to earn, but with its unique advantages in the emerging global scenario.